 When we had our first visitor a few days later we got a question that would soon plague us for the next 4 years…

 “How does she sleep?”

 “ummm, like a baby?!?!” (by the way who ever made up that saying “sleep like a baby” is a cruel, cruel person)

-I’ve had some sleepless nights and some nights where I sleep like that so called “baby” so I am here to share what info I have with you after 3 kids who were all very different sleepers.
+I’ve had some sleepless nights and some nights where I sleep like that so-called “baby” so I am here to share what info I have with you after 3 kids who were all very different sleepers.
 I have some go-to products like our Dockatot, organic Finn + Emma pjs, Nested Bean Sleep Sack, lovies from Slumberkins and Stella & Lu, and some great toddler items too.
-These items paired with some consistent routines have really changed the game for us.
+These items paired with some consistent routines have really changed the game for us and helped promote healthy sleep habits.
 I can’t wait to share what I have learned with all of you.

-Sleep in The City is an amazing resource for every milestone, from pregnant moms suffering with insomnia, to a night waking infant, and even a toddler with nightmares!
+Sleep in The City is an amazing resource for every milestone, from pregnant moms suffering from insomnia to a night waking infant, and even a toddler with nightmares!

 I was really blown away with Lauren’s extensive training and knowledge and her versatile approach.

 “SATC is proud to practice holistic sleep consulting- which means not only looking at the personality of your baby, but the environment in which they sleep in, and their overall temperament & well-being.
 SATC does not believe in a “one-method-fits-all” approach, and instead strives to find a perfect balance that coincides with your baby’s individuality and your family’s values.”

 Lauren has been kind enough to share 9 tips to help you create healthy sleep habits for your little one tonight.
 I started implementing these as soon as she sent them to me.